jherrm/knobs/post/How Apple Designs a Virtual Knob.md

-<link href="../demo/asset/ui.css" rel="stylesheet"></link>
+<link href="ui.css" rel="stylesheet"></link>
 <link href="knobs.css" rel="stylesheet"></link>
 <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.min.js"></script>
 <script src="../Knob.js"></script>
-<script src="../demo/asset/ui.js"></script>
+<script src="ui.js"></script>

 How Apple Designs a Virtual Knob
 ================================

 When Apple introduced Garageband for the iPad back in March 2011, I knew I just had to try it out.
 It wasn't just the ability to create music that drew me in, it was the realization that this was a flagship app that uses the strengths of a multitouch interface to create experiences that weren't possible with a keyboard and mouse.
-My favorite example is how you can hit a note on the sound sampler keyboard then drag your fingers left and right to modulate the pitch.
+My favorite example is how you can hit a note on the sound sampler keyboard then drag your fingers left and right to bend the pitch.
 I feel that this strategy of discovering new multitouch interactions is even more clear with the introduction of iPhoto for iOS, even if it [has some problems](http://ignorethecode.net/blog/2012/03/14/mystery_meat_iphoto/).

 Some time after a new interface is introduced, a handful of concepts tend to "win" and become a standard way of interacting with the interface.
 Keyboard shortcuts and right click contextual menus aren't tied to a specific OS, they're part of the standard toolset you get by using a keyboard and mouse.
 Multitouch is well on its way of defining its own toolset of useful interactions like pinch-to-zoom, swipe, long tap, and many others.
 With Garageband and iPhoto, Apple is exploring uncharted waters in user interaction and I'm going to talk about one simple control that has a few surprises in both use and implementation: the virtual knob.